Diaper Rash: Causes, Symptoms, & Relief for Your Baby

 Mild Diaper rash generally goes away after a few days with home treatment and by following our prevention measures listed above.
 However, call your little one’s healthcare provider if you notice the following:

-Cornstarch isn’t recommended for diaper rash.
+Cornstarch is not recommended for diaper rash.
 It may trap moisture and worsen fungal rashes.
-Always check with your baby’s healthcare provider before trying powders or home remedies.
+Always consult your baby’s healthcare provider before trying powders or home remedies.

 The Bottom Line